The Price Is Right: One Bid

-At the beginning of the show, four contestants are called from the audience by the announcer to take a spot in the front row behind bidding podiums, which are embedded into the front edge of the stage.
-This area is known as "Contestants' Row" or "Bidders Row".
-After calling each selected contestant's name, the announcer shouts "Come on down!", a phrase which has become a trademark of the show.
+At the start of the show, four contestants are called from the audience by the announcer to take a spot in the front row behind bidding lecterns.
+This area is known as "Contestants' Row" or "Bidders' Row".
+After calling each selected contestant's name, the announcer shouts "Come on down!", the show's catch phrase.

-The four contestants in Contestants' Row compete in a bidding round to determine which contestant will play the next pricing game (the round is known as "One Bid", which gets its name and format from one of two types of bidding rounds that existed on the 1950s version of the show).
-A prize is shown and each contestant gives a single bid for the item.
-In the first One Bid game of each episode, bidding begins with the contestant on the viewer's left-to-right, usually the first contestant who came down to the Contestants' Row.
-In subsequent One Bid rounds, the order of bidding still moves from the viewer's left-to-right, but it begins with the contestant most recently called down.
-Contestants are instructed to bid in whole dollars since the retail price of the item is rounded to the nearest dollar, and another contestant's bid cannot be duplicated.
-The contestant whose bid is closest to the actual retail price of the prize without going over wins that prize and gets to play the subsequent pricing game.

-If all four contestants overbid, several short buzzer tones sound, the lowest bid is announced and the bids are erased.
-The host then instructs the contestants to re-bid below the lowest previous bid.
+The four contestants in Contestants' Row compete in a bidding round, sometimes referred to as "One Bid", to determine which contestant will play the next pricing game.
+A prize is shown and each contestant gives a single bid for the item in whole dollars, as the price is rounded to the nearest dollar.
+In the first One Bid game of each episode, bidding begins with the contestant on the viewer's left (usually, the first contestant who came down to the Contestant's Row) and proceeds right.
+A contestant may not duplicate another's bid.
+The contestant whose bid is closest to the actual retail price of the prize without going over wins that prize, and gets to play the subsequent pricing game.
+If all four contestants' bids are higher than the actual retail price, all bids are erased, and the contestants are instructed to bid a second time without exceeding the lowest bid of the previous round.
+Bidding the exact price awards a $500 cash bonus.